-When it comes to specs, both Sony and Microsoft have taken a similar approach, though there are a few key differences to point out.
+When it comes to specs, Sony and Microsoft have taken a similar approach, though there's a few key differences to point out.

 The PlayStation 5 is powered by a custom-built version of the third generation AMD Ryzen chipset, packing in eight cores with the company's new Zen 2 architecture and Navi graphics.
 The CPU runs at 3.5GHz.
 The GPU offers 36 compute units running at 2.23GHz and offering 10.28TFLOPs.
 Those parts are paired with 16GB of GDDR6 with a bandwidth of 448GB/s.
-It means the PS5 is able to support features like ray tracing – a performance-intensive lighting technique that has previously been reserved to expensive high-end PC GPUs, and which we now know will be "built into the GPU hardware" for the PS5.
+It means the PS5 can support features like ray tracing – a performance-intensive lighting technique that has previously been reserved to expensive high-end PC GPUs, which we now know has been "built into the GPU hardware" for the PS5.

 The PS5 also supports screen resolutions of up to 8K – far higher than the standard 1080p HD of most people’s televisions, let alone that of the increasingly popular 4K.
-It’ll also work at 120Hz refresh rates, allowing for super-smooth movement in games if you have a HDMI 2.1 compliant display.
+It also works at 120Hz refresh rates, allowing for super-smooth movement in games if you have an HDMI 2.1 compliant display.
 These are incredibly performance-intensive specs, so we wouldn’t expect a game to hit these standards regularly (not to mention requiring an expensive TV that will support them), but the PS5 will at least make 4K/60fps a more common sight.

 Perhaps the most interesting element of the Sony build is its commitment to using SSD storage.
-The solid state drive in the PlayStation 5 is a custom-built piece of hardware, offering up 825GB of storage with a raw 5.5GB/s throughput (and up to 9GB/s worth of compressed data).
-It results in exceptionally fast load times when booting up a game, and allows developers to overcome many streaming and data bottlenecks of the past.
+The solid-state drive in the PlayStation 5 is a custom-built piece of hardware, offering 825GB of storage with a raw 5.5GB/s throughput (and up to 9GB/s worth of compressed data).
+It results in exceptionally fast load times when booting up a game, allowing developers to overcome many streaming and data bottlenecks of the past.

-The DualSense controller, though, is arguably the most exciting element of the PS5.
-It uses haptic feedback, replacing the DualShock 4's rumble technology, which can simulate all sorts of subtle vibrations in the hand.
-Haptic feedback allows developers to fine tune the sensations players experience, such as the feeling of rainfall or running across a sandy beach.
-It works incredibly well, and greatly improves feedback and immersion.
+The DualSense controller, though, is arguably the most exciting element of the PS5 by utilizing haptic feedback.
+Replacing the DualShock 4's rumble technology, this can simulate all sorts of subtle vibrations in the hand.
+Haptic feedback allows developers to fine-tune the sensations players experience, such as the feeling of rainfall or running across a sandy beach.
+It works incredibly well and greatly improves feedback and immersion.

-The PS5 DualSense controller also features adaptive triggers, which allow developers to program the resistance of the triggers to simulate actions more accurately.
+The PS5 DualSense controller also features adaptive triggers, allowing developers to program the resistance of the triggers, simulating actions more accurately.
 You can feel the tension of pulling back the string of a bow, or the kickback of a gun, for example.
 Again, it's a wonderful sensation.

-With all of these new features, it's perhaps unsurprising that Sony has confirmed that the old DualShock 4 controller won't work with new PS5 exclusive games.
-The DualShock 4 will still work with PS4 games you play on the console thanks to backwards compatibility, but don't expect to be using it when you play the PS5 version of Horizon Forbidden West.
+With all of these new features, it's perhaps unsurprising that Sony confirmed (via PlayStation Blog (opens in new tab)) that the old DualShock 4 controller won't work with new PS5 exclusive games.
+The DualShock 4 still works with PS4 games you play on the console thanks to backward compatibility, just don't expect to use it when you play the PS5 version of Horizon Forbidden West.